|Homepage:||Click to visit|

 |Minimum GPA:||2.5||Number of Credits:||12-18|

-Founded more than 130 years ago, Bordeaux Ecole de Management (BEM) has a long reputable history.
+Founded more than 130 years ago, KEDGE Business school (formerly Bordeaux Ecole de Management (BEM) has a long reputable history.
 The college has committed itself to preparing students to work in an international context by helping them to acquire necessary skills for the global society.
-More than 2,200 students are enrolled in a program of study at BEM, and over 500 of those students are on exchange programs from more than 20 countries.
-BEM and EUROMED MANAGEMENT created a new business school world named KEDGE Business School.
-All correspondence from BEM will change to KEDGE in September 2013.
-You can visit the new website at www.kedgebs.com.
+In 2013, BEM and EUROMED MANAGEMENT created a new business school world named KEDGE Business School.
+More than 2,200 students are enrolled in a program of study at KEDGE, and over 500 of those students are on exchange programs from more than 20 countries.
+In addition, an information guide can be found here: KEDGE Business School Fact sheet 2016-2017.pdf

-Students studying at the BEM generally live in an apartment in central Bordeaux with other international or French students.
-On-campus residence halls are also available.
+Students studying at KEDGE in Bordeaux generally live in an apartment in central Bordeaux with other international or French students.
+The student organization Melting Potes helps organize accommodation for incoming international students and also arranges for pick-ups at airports/train stations and events during your time in France.